Standards for Students Regarding the Job Search

 - Students should be prepared to provide resumes to employers.
 Every item on a student’s resume must be accurate.

-- Students should be prepared to provide transcripts to EIP employers only upon an interview scheduled through Columbia Law School.
+- Students should be prepared to provide transcripts to EIP employers only through an interview or program arranged by Columbia Law School.
+No transcripts should be submitted to an EIP employer through any other method.
 Students should not provide transcripts at informational interviews.
 Under no circumstances should academic information be falsified, misrepresented, or distorted either in writing or orally.

 - Students should be prepared to provide writing samples to employers upon request.
 Writing samples should be original work.
 Where the writing was drafted with others, the student’s contribution should be clearly identified.
 Writing samples from law-related employment must be edited or redacted to preserve client confidentiality and used only with the permission of the employer.